 CPA Exam Requirements

-In New Jersey, you must have completed 150 semester hours of college coursework from an accredited institution prior to applying to sit for the CPA examination.
+In New Jersey, you must have completed 150 credit hours of college coursework from an accredited institution prior to applying to sit for the CPA Exam.
 To verify your academic work for the Board, you must send them official transcripts, not copies.
 You can send official copies yourself, but they must be in sealed envelopes from your college.
 Alternately, you can have your academic institution send the records directly, which is often a more efficient method.
 You can have all official transcripts sent to:

 New Jersey Coordinator

 P.O.
 Box 198469

-You must then remit your application, including all applicable fees, to CPA Examination Services (CPAES) in Nashville, TN.
+You must then remit your application, including all applicable fees, to CPA Exam Services (CPAES) in Nashville, TN.
 Once you have been approved, NASBA will send you a Notice to Schedule.
 Their notice will come to you in the format you sent your application.
 If you applied via email, the notice will be emailed, etc.

 With your notice in hand, you will then contact a New Jersey Prometric center.
 There are sites in: